 12.45-13.30 Lunch break (lunch not included but teas and coffees available)

 13.30-14.30 What are children’s publishers looking for and what are today’s children reading?
-Alysoun Owen, Editor of the Writers' & Artists' Yearbook and Children's Writers' & Artists' Yearbook chairs a panel discussion with children's publishing industry experts; Stephanie King, Commissioning Fiction Editor at Usborne Publishing and Chloe Sackur, Fiction Editor at Andersen Books.
+A panel discussion with children's publishing industry experts

-15.30-16.30 How to submit your work to an agent: panel discussion with leading literary agents Jodie Hodges, Felicity Trew and Julia Churchill
+15.30-16.30 How to submit your work to an agent: panel discussion with leading literary agents Claire Wilson, Penny Holroyde and Julia Churchill

 The event will be held at Bloomsbury Publishing, 50 Bedford Square, London WC1B 3DP.
 Doors will open at 9.30am, with teas and coffees provided upon arrival.

-The talks will begin at 10am prompt, finishing at 4pm for a drinks reception.
+The talks will begin at 10am prompt, finishing at 4.30pm for refreshments.